Rib Fracture In Children

 How is a rib fracture diagnosed?

 Your child's caregiver will ask about your child's injury and examine him.
-He will ask about his breathing and pain and will look for any signs of bleeding or bruising.
-Your child may need one or more of the following:
+He will look for any signs of bleeding or bruising.
+He will also ask about your child's breathing and pain.
+Your child may need any of the following:

-- Chest x-ray: This picture of your child's chest is used to check for broken bones.
-Caregivers may also use it to see how your child's lungs and heart are doing.
+- A chest x-ray is used to check for broken bones.
+Caregivers may also use it to check your child's lungs and heart.

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your child's ribs.
+- A CT scan , or CAT scan, is a type of x-ray that uses a computer to take pictures of your child's ribs.
 The pictures may show broken ribs and injuries to other organs.
-Your child may be given a dye before the pictures are taken to help caregivers see the pictures better.
+Your child may be given a dye before the pictures are taken to help caregivers see your child's ribs better.
 Tell the caregiver if your child has ever had an allergic reaction to contrast dye.

 How is a rib fracture treated?

-- NSAIDs: These medicines decrease swelling and pain.
-NSAIDs are available without a doctor's order.
+- NSAIDs decrease swelling and pain.
+This medicine is available without a doctor's order.
 Ask which medicine is right for your child.
 Ask how much he should take and when he should take it.
-He should take these as directed.
+Give the medicine as directed.
 NSAIDs can cause stomach bleeding and kidney problems if not taken correctly.
+If your child takes blood thinner medicine, always ask if it is safe for him to take NSAIDs.

-- Rest: Your child should rest as much as possible and get plenty of sleep.
+- Rest will help your child heal.
+Your child should rest as much as possible and get plenty of sleep.

-- Surgery: If many of your child's ribs are badly fractured, he may need surgery.
+- Surgery may be needed if many of your child's ribs are badly fractured.
 Broken ribs may be held together with plates and screws.
 An injury to an organ, nerve, or blood vessel may also be treated with surgery.

 When should I contact my child's caregiver?